What Is It?

 - Be at least 16 years of age by September 1st of the following year

-The reason why the Loran is very focused on interviews is that the judges are looking for students with authenticity.
+The Loran is very focused on interviews because the judges are looking for students with authenticity.
 They want candidates who are genuinely interested in their involvement, and not just adding items onto their resume.
 About 95% of Loran recipients continue charity and community involvement after their university career, making it clear that they want to weed out the disingenuous.
 And the best way to do that is by stressing the importance of interviews.